 Our holistic approach also includes further initiatives directed at lowering emissions in nonproduction areas.
 These include our vehicle fleet, as well as optimized logistics and enhancement of our information and communication technologies with regard to environmental aspects (Green IT).

 We are also working further to reduce our CO2 emissions in connection with our global fleet of over 25,000 vehicles.
 Emissions for the just over 4,600 newly registered vehicles worldwide fell to 146 g/km in 2018 (2017: 157 g/km).
-The goal is to reduce average CO2 emissions to 110 g/km for new vehicles registered in 2020.
 In 2019, we will further strengthen our pilot projects on electric mobility, as well as other activities. more

 The continuous availability of clean water in sufficient quantities is essential for supplying our production sites and the surrounding areas.
 However, this can no longer be taken for granted in many parts of the world.
 We make sure we have all the water we need while also ensuring that industrial water usage does not lead to local problems such as water scarcity for the people living in the area Bayer supports the CEO Water Mandate of the U.N.
 Global Compact with the goal of working with key stakeholders to develop sustainable strategies for water usage.
 Our CDP Water Disclosure reports on our water usage and the associated risks. more